mjkzy/zm-QoL-mod/README.md

 3. Go to your forked repository's pull requests and create a new one
 4. Add the title/description of whatever you are adding

+# Building

+To build the source of the project, you must use GSC Studio or another program that can compile.
+(GSC Studio is recommended to use because of how we seperated all of the files out seperately to make it more organized and easier to target functions and any bugs with it).
+If you cannot use GSC Studio, you can also combine all of the files manually into one file and then compile then.
+We do not offer any support for building the project and is something you do on your own if you have the knowledge to do so.

 # Configurable Dvars

 Because of how easy we want the mod to be for any server owner, new or old, we have decided to make it possible to change/configure the mod without having to rebuilt the sourc